arctrong/md2html/readme.txt

 !!! note
-    Comments are not allowed in JSON syntax, but in this converter line comments may be added with symbol `#` in the beginning of the line.
+    Comments are not allowed in JSON syntax, but in this converter line comments may be added with symbol `#` at the beginning of the line.
 Also the processing algorithm is permissive, so if unknown parameters are added they will be just ignored.
-This may by used as a way of temporarily disabling parameters.
+This may by used as a way of temporarily removing parameters.

 The command line arguments are taken into account even if an _argument file_ is used.
 Even more, command line parameters will always override the corresponding parameters in the _argument file_.